philscanlon/Hackathon2016/docs/getting-started.md

 1. Login to Amazon Web Services AWS using your credentials supplied by IT
 2. Select the appropriate AWS Zone before you create your VMR

-Note - in the next step some of the defaults will need  to be changed for the Hackathon.
+Note - in the online setup guide  some of the defaults will need to be changed for the Hackathon:

 __Configuration details__
-* Tags - use your name as the Tag, so you can find your own instances.
 * The AMI we will use is soltr-7.2.1.616-vmr-cloud-enterprise - __ami-297dde4a__.
-You can find this by going to MY AMI's and selecting :
+You can find this by going to MY AMI's and selecting : __Ownership__

-__Ownership__
             - [x] Shared with me.
+* Tags - use your name as the Tag, so you can find your own instances.
+Add HAckathon as a Tag so we can easily locate all the hackathon VMR's

-3. Setup an AWS VMI using the guide at  http://docs.solace.com/Solace-VMR-Set-Up/Starting-VMRs-for-the-First-Time/Setting-Up-an-Eval-VMR-in-AWS.htm.
+3. Setup an AWS VMR using the guide at http://docs.solace.com/Solace-VMR-Set-Up/Starting-VMRs-for-the-First-Time/Setting-Up-an-Eval-VMR-in-AWS.htm.
-4. Enter your details in https://github.com/philscanlon/Hackathon2016/blob/master/docs/router-details.md
+4. Once complete, enter your details in https://github.com/philscanlon/Hackathon2016/blob/master/docs/router-details.md

 ## 3. Configure your VMR to join the mesh